Resampling#

 The Resampling Framework#

-The examples we’ve done so far fit into the framework shown in this diagram:
+The examples in this chapter fit into the framework shown in this diagram:

 Using data from an experiment, we compute a sample statistic.
 In the vaccine example, we computed risks for each group and efficacy.
 In the height example, we computed the average height in the sample.